-Emil H. Frankel is a Visiting Scholar at the Bipartisan Policy Center (BPC) in Washington, DC, and an independent consultant on transportation policy and public management issues.
+Emil H. Frankel is a visiting scholar at the Bipartisan Policy Center (BPC), and an independent consultant on transportation policy and public management issues.
 Previously, he served as BPC’s director of transportation policy.
 In June 2009, BPC’s transportation project, under Frankel’s leadership, issued its report and recommendations, Performance Driven: A New Vision for U.S. Transportation Policy.

 Frankel was Assistant Secretary for Transportation Policy of the U.S. Department of Transportation from 2002 to 2005.
 Appointed by President George W. Bush, Frankel played a key role in the coordination and development of the administration’s proposal to reauthorize the Federal highway, transit, and highway safety programs.
 He also provided policy leadership in such areas as intermodal freight transportation, reform of the nation’s intercity passenger rail system, transportation project financing, and the application of information technologies to transportation systems operations.

 Frankel was commissioner of the Connecticut Department of Transportation from 1991 to 1995.
 From 1995 to 2001 he was of counsel to Day, Berry & Howard (now, Day Pitney) in the law firm’s Stamford, Connecticut, office, and he was a principal consultant of Parsons Brinckerhoff, the international engineering and consulting firm, from 2005 to 2007.